Purdue University Airport: Facilities and aircraft

 Purdue University Airport has an FAA-staffed air traffic control tower and is the second busiest tower in Indiana.

 The airport covers an area of 527 acres (213 ha) at an elevation of 606 feet (185 m) above mean sea level.
 It has two asphalt paved runways: 10/28 is 6,600 by 150 feet (2,012 x 46 m) and 5/23 is 4,225 by 100 feet (1,288 x 30 m).

 Runway 10 has a Category 1 ILS approach.

 Runways 10 and 28 are both served by GPS WAAS approaches.

 Additionally, a VOR-A approach is available.

 Runway 10 is occasionally used in a shortened configuration: aircraft land at the beginning of the runway but do not use its full length to stop.
 Instead, they hold short of the intersecting runway 5/23.
 Known as a land and hold short operation (LAHSO), this procedure is relatively common in the United States and allows both runways to be used at the same time.
 Pilots have the ability to reject the LAHSO clearance if they need the full runway to ensure a safe landing.

 Runway 23 has a displaced threshold, which shortens the runway to 3,913 ft for landing operations.

 For the 12-month period ending December 31, 2019, the airport had 117,727 aircraft operations, an average of 322 per day: 99% general aviation, 1% air taxi, and <1% military/commercial.
 In December 2020, there were 84 aircraft based at this airport: 73 single-engine, 7 multi-engine, 2 jet, and 2 helicopter.

 FedEx donated a 727 to Purdue, which was eventually torn apart.
 United Airlines donated a 737, which was subsequently torn apart and given to the Department of Aviation Technology's aircraft mechanics program.
 In October 2014, Comair donated a Bombardier CRJ-100, which was then customized with Purdue logos near the cabin door and on the tail.

 The airport is also home to two medical helicopters.
 One of the helicopters, an EC-145, is operated by Metro Aviation, Inc. for IU Health LifeLine.

 The airport has one passenger terminal, which was used for air service until early 2004 and has space for two airline gates.
 The building was built in 1943 as hangar-2, was renovated in 1979 to provide screening for airline passengers and again in 1984, including a new entrance, concourse, and baggage claim area.
 It currently houses an aviation library and airport administration offices.
 Its functionality as an airline terminal is still regularly used for charters for Purdue Sports.
 A new terminal on the west side of the airfield was planned in the 1980s.
 These plans were later altered to include a new terminal on the east side of the airfield in the early 2000s, but neither of these plans ever came to fruition.
+In August 2023, as part of a plan to restore airline service, Purdue's board of trustees approved the planning and construction of a new terminal that would meet TSA and FAA requirements.